joshbalfour/node-cognitive-services/README.md

 ##### Description

   Retrieve the training status of a person group (completed or ongoing).
-Training can be triggered by the <a href="/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395249">Person Group - Train Person Group</a> API.
+Training can be triggered by the Person Group - Train Person Group API.
 The training will process for a while on the server side..
-  <h4>Http Method</h4>
+  Http Method
   GET